gbrls/myncraft/readme.md

 # Running

-Make sure you have SDL2 installed.
+Make sure you have SDL2 development libraries installed and then run the command bellow.
-Cd the root project folder and then `make all`.
+`git clone "https://github.com/gbrls/myncraft/" && cd myncraft && make all`

 # Progress
 I usually write my code by expanding upon smaller functional iterations, so it's easy to document.